 TIP: Have lunch or dinner at the Village Café (Sam Nujoma Avenue).

-If you are camping, Spitzkoppe has the most amazing campsites you could imagine – don’t miss it!
+Take water, picnic lunch, and walking shoes with you and explore this beautiful area.
+If you are camping, Spitzkoppe has the most amazing campsites you could imagine.
+Don’t miss it!

 If you have time left, you can visit Petrified Forest on the road to Twyfelfntein or drive to the Burnt Mountain for sunset.